Browse our Custom Private Cambodia Tours

-Still unaccustomed to massive tourist flows outside of the Angkor Wat circuit, Cambodians are nonetheless welcoming, patient, and often very curious around visitors.
-They have a strong respect for family and elders, passion for education, and commitment to community spirit.
+Still unaccustomed to tourist flows outside of the Angkor Wat circuit, Cambodians are nonetheless welcoming, patient, and often very curious about visitors.
+They have a strong respect for family and elders, passion for education, and commitment to community.

 Temperatures from November to March are pleasant and cool.
-From July to October, the rainy season brings downpours along with explosive green scenery.
-The balmy months between April and June see the fewest visitors as temperatures climb to over 35 degrees Celsius.
+From July to October the rainy season brings downpours along with explosive green scenery.
+The months between April and June see the fewest visitors as temperatures climb to over 35 degrees Celsius.

 Siem Reap and Phnom Penh are packed with bar, restaurant, and nightlife options.
 For something a bit more local and traditional, take in a dreamy shadow puppet show or explore Cambodia’s dance, acrobatics, and performing arts.

 With a traditional countryside and cosmopolitan cities, Cambodian culture is a fusion of ancient Khmer, Buddhism, Hinduism, French colonization, modern global influences, and the folk customs of the country’s diverse ethnic minorities and tribal communities.